AdobeDocs/experience-platform.en/help/edge/commands/applyResponse.md

 1. Set the desired fields on the right.
 1. Click **[!UICONTROL Keep Changes]**, then run your publishing workflow.

-## Apply propositions using the Web SDK JavaScript library
+## Apply response using the Web SDK JavaScript library

-Run the `applyPropositions` command when calling your configured instance of the Web SDK.
+Run the `applyResponse` command when calling your configured instance of the Web SDK.
 The object containing configuration options supports the following fields:

 * **`renderDecisions`**: A boolean that forces the Web SDK to render any personalized content that is eligible for automatic rendering.
 Identical to [`renderDecisions`](sendevent/renderdecisions.md) in the [`sendEvent`](sendevent/overview.md) command.
 * **`responseHeaders`**: A map of string header names to string header values.